MehmetMHY/cha/assets/dot-cha/README.md

 ## Setting Up Your Tool Example

+- **NOTE:** _If you want to use Cha entirely with open-source software and avoid closed-source dependencies (mainly OpenAI), you can do so by replacing your config.
+After setting up, simply overwrite your `config.py` file with the contents of `open_source_config.py`.
+While this open-source setup isn’t perfect, most Cha features will continue to work._

-In this directory (where this README is located), there is an example `config.py` and `tools/` setup.
-The `config.py` loads the one example tool in `tools/`, disables the initial help print for every Cha interaction, and enables Cha with recording/saving all of your conversation with Cha in the `history/` directory.
+In this directory (where this README is located), you’ll find an example `config.py` and a `tools/` folder.
+The `config.py` file loads an example tool from `tools/`, disables the initial help message for every Cha interaction, and sets up Cha to record and save all your conversations in the `history/` directory.

-For this example, move the `config.py` file and `tools/` directly to your `$HOME/.cha/` directory.
-Replace the content in that directory if needed, unless you don't want to do that.
+To set up this example, move both the `config.py` file and the `tools/` directory into your `$HOME/.cha/` directory.
+Replace existing content if necessary, unless you want to preserve your current setup.

-In this example, the provided tool allows you to get your current weather data in your location and provide it as context to Cha.
-To call it, you can just run `!weather` in Cha and hit ENTER.
-You can refer to this tool's code to understand how tools are set up for Cha.
-This example tool provides all the possible variables you can set for tools in Cha, so please review the code.
+This example tool retrieves your current weather data and makes it available as context to Cha.
+To use it, run `!weather` in Cha and press ENTER.
+You can review the tool’s code to learn how tools are implemented in Cha.
+This example demonstrates all possible variables you can set for tools in Cha, so refer to its code for details.

 ## Deeper Look